windowtothewest/conquest/README.md

 ## Features Implemented

+- Nation creation.
+- Political alignment, change of Overton Window label as a result of your responses to events.
-- Nation creation, political alignment and the ability to respond to 60 unique events that affect the political leanings of your country.
+- Ability to respond to 60 unique events that affect the political leanings of your country.

 ## Current Progress